 In these presentations, participants learn about current research-based educational programs and strategies, which empower young people to overcome at-risk conditions that may threaten their safety, health, emotional needs and academic achievement.

 This year’s keynote speakers include: Manny Scott, an Original Freedom Writer who will speak on “The Power of One: Reaching the Unreachable Youth.”
 Alan Sitomer, California Teacher of the Year, will present, “Bringing Rigorous Learning to Life: Having Your Academic Cake and Eating It, Too!”
 Finally, Joanne Billingsley, an award-winning teacher and author will present, “Unleashing a Mindset of Achievement.”
-More information on keynote speakers can be found here.

 During the conference, participants also can expect to gain knowledge of proactive solutions and best practices for meeting the serious challenges faced by youth today such as: school violence, poverty, learning difficulties, illiteracy, boredom, apathy, misbehavior, dropout, drugs, bullying, gangs, teen pregnancy, sexual harassment, racism and more.
 Furthermore, participants gain effective educational tools to build strong caring schools, communities and families, which can meet the diverse needs of all young people.